 Cinnamon Roll Macarons

 These macarons are a winter/fall staple for me—inspired by the classic cinnamon roll, they are a delicious treat for a cold or snowy day.
 These pair well with a mug of tea, and can be eaten as a dessert or just a snack.
-Other fillings would taste great with this—custard, mousse, ganache, or other buttercream. —Elizabeth Ding, El Cerrito, California
+Try custard, mousse, ganache, or any other buttercream as fillings, too. —Elizabeth Ding, El Cerrito, California

 Total TimePrep: 45 min Bake: 10 min./batch